-- · Expanding the Ares Genetics bioinformatics and NGS offerings such as ARESdb, AREScloud, ARESiss, ARESid, ARESasp, etc.; - · Development of the Unyvero A30 RQ Platform including an IJI cartridge as well as the AMR panel from blood culture bottles under our research and development collaboration with FIND; - · Based on prior experience and guidance, and subject to successfully passing the initial acceptance review, the FDA's substantive review of the submission of our De Novo request package for Unyvero UTI, which may include various types of communication, including an interactive review of our submission; and - · Clinical trials and regulatory filings for the Unyvero IJI panel in the United States (expected as De Novo with clinical trial at a minimum of three trial sites and minimum of 1,500 samples tested, subject to funding).
+- Expanding the Ares Genetics bioinformatics and NGS offerings such as ARESdb, AREScloud, ARESiss, ARESid, ARESasp, etc.; - · Development of the Unyvero A30 RQ Platform including an IJI cartridge as well as the AMR panel from blood culture bottles under our research and development collaboration with FIND; - · Compilation of a De Novo request package for Unyvero UTI with subsequent submission to U.S. FDA.
+Based on prior experience and guidance, and subject to successfully passing the initial acceptance review, the FDA would then begin its substantive review of the request, which may include various types of communication, including an interactive review of our submission; and - · Clinical trials and regulatory filings for the Unyvero IJI panel in the United States (expected as De Novo with clinical trial at a minimum of three trial sites and minimum of 1,500 samples tested, subject to funding).